SAMC-Expedition-Team-Launch

 Wednesday to Monday | Longyearbyen – Liefdefjorden - Longyearbyen

-Included in this cruise: are 4 nights onboard MS Serenissima, and a pre-voyage stay in Longyearbyen - at either Funken Lodge or Radisson Blu Polar Hotel Spitsbergen.
+Includes 4 nights onboard MS Serenissima, and a pre-voyage stay in Longyearbyen at either Funken Lodge or Radisson Blu Polar Hotel Spitsbergen.

 Fjord scene Isfjord cruise